 Lying at the foothills of Mount Tmolus on the banks of the Pactolus River, Sardis was one of the great cities of Asia Minor.
-Today its ruins are located about 80 kilometres west of present-day İzmir in western Turkey.
+Today its ruins are located about 80 kilometres east of present-day İzmir in western Turkey.
 As the capital of the flourishing Kingdom of Lydia of the 7th century BC, Sardis achieved fame and wealth, especially under the last Lydian king, Croesus, before succumbing to the Persian conquest in the mid-6th century BC.
 Sardis fell, in turn, to the Athenians, the Seleucids, and the Attalids until it was conquered by the Romans in 133 BC.
-The city flourished under Roman peace and became an important centre of Christianity, and was home to a significant Jewish community.
+The city flourished under Roman peace, became an important centre of Christianity, and was home to a significant Jewish community.
 Sardis was one of the Seven Churches mentioned in the Book of Revelation.

 According to the Greek historian Herodotus, Sardis was the capital of the Kingdom of Lydia in the 7th and 6th centuries BC when a dynasty of kings from Gyges to Croesus conquered western Anatolia.
 King Croesus, who ruled Lydia from 560 to 546 BC, was the first person to issue gold and silver coins.
-Croesus’ legendary wealth lead to the expression’ rich as Croesus’.
+Croesus’ legendary wealth led to the expression’ rich as Croesus’.

 After Alexander the Great’s conquest, Sardis was incorporated into the Hellenistic kingdoms and formed the western capital of the Seleucid empire when it acquired status as a Greek city-state.
 The monumental temple to the goddess Artemis on the site dates to this period.
 The theatre of Sardis, now sadly in ruins, was also built during this period.